Lemonpeach/hydrogen/docs/docs/getting-started/packages.md

+---
+id: packages
-# Packages
+title: Packages
+---

-Hydrogen is designed as a pluggable ecosystem and theoretically can integrate into anything that suports `redux`.
-Currently it is focused on `react` integration, but integrations into other frameworks are possible.
+Hydrogen is designed as a pluggable ecosystem and theoretically can integrate into anything that supports Redux.

 ## Package categories